escherba/python-cityhash/README.rst

 Buffer Protocol Support
 -----------------------

-The methods in this module support Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html), which allows them to be used on any object that exports a buffer interface.
+The methods in this module support Python `Buffer Protocol
+<https://docs.python.org/3/c-api/buffer.html>`__, which allows them to be used
+on any object that exports a buffer interface.
 Here is an example showing hashing of a 4D NumPy array:

 .. code-block:: python